 You can take pictures before and/or during a submission in ABC Mobile.

 Missing a Reporting Requirement

-If you ever submit an attempt that is flagged as not meeting a Reporting Requirement, it will be necessary that you respond at this time.
+If you ever submit an attempt that is flagged as not meeting a Reporting Requirement, it will be necessary that you respond to the transgression as soon as possible to avoid delays in the order.
 Simply explain the circumstances that prevented you from meeting these requirements in ABC Mobile.
 If you do not provide an answer ABC Legal will be unable to process the order further and the order will appear under the heading "Respond to Notifications".
 To fix this, you must go to your Notifications tab in ABC Mobile (or log in online to respond) and provide an answer.